Studies in Curriculum Theory Series

 By William F. Pinar

-The world is periodically consumed in violence, in recent years by the Russian invasion of Ukraine, Hamas’ October 7th terrorism in Israel, and by the genocide of Palestinians in Gaza by Israelis in response.
-To this world-historical situation, this book attempts a curriculum studies response. ...
+The world is periodically consumed by violence, in recent years by the Russian invasion of Ukraine, Hamas’ October 7th terrorism in Israel, and by the genocide of Palestinians in Gaza by Israelis in response.
+In response to this world-historical situation, this book attempts a curriculum studies ...

 Racism in the Enacted Curriculum: Agentic Ideas and the Spaces Between